 South Access Road

 The Dagenham Brook is straight and therefore probably man-made.
 It is however very old.
 As a drainage channel maintained for centuries by the Commission of Sewers for the Levels of Havering and Dagenham.
 Crosses the road

 Alpha Business Centre

 St. James Street Station.
 Built in 1870 it lies between Walthamstow Central and Clapton station.
-It was built by the Great Eastern railway.
-In 1873 it was given a double line following pressure from customers and in 1875 a waiting room was built.
-In 1890 a second ticket office was installed at a new entrance on the up side and this remained in use until 1967.
-It was rebuilt again in 1974 with glass and plastic and aluminum.
+It was built by the Great Eastern railway with the original single track branch to Shern Hall Street.
+In 1873 it was given a double line and a down platform following pressure from customers and in 1875 a waiting room was built.
+In 1890 a second ticket office was installed at a new entrance on the up side and this remained in use until 1967 having had reduced opening hours since 1939.
+The station was rebuilt again in 1974 with glass and plastic and aluminum.

 Rail bridge.
 The road dips under the bridge to allow for clearance of the roof top equipment on trams.

 Signal Box.
 This was at the west end of the down platform with 18 levers in a Dutton Trigger frame, It was closed in 1938

 Walthamstow Brewery.
 The steam powered brewery was built by Brunel’s brother in law, William Hawes, in the late 1850s.
 The Essex Brewery Co.
 Ltd. was formed in 1871 to buy it but it was actually bough by Collier Bros., who called it the Essex Brewery, and ran it until 1922.
 It was then sold to Tollemache Breweries Ltd. Brewing ended in 1972 and the buildings have been demolished.